mag2590/webui/README.md

 Example usage:
 -i test.csv
-Where, -i is the first argument (args[0]) which stands for  input CSV file. test.csv is the name of the CSV file.
+Where, -i is the first argument (args[0]) which stands for  input CSV file. test.csv is the second argument (args[1]), which is the name of the CSV file.